krupkat/xpano/README.md

 ### Windows

-Open the "Developer PowerShell for VS 2022" profile in Windows Terminal and run the build script from the root of the repository:
+Open the "Developer PowerShell for VS" profile in Windows Terminal and run the build script from the root of the repository:

 ```
 ./misc/build/build-windows-latest.ps1